eugeneg88/SecuLab/README.rst

       :width: 200 px
       :scale: 100 %

-The dashed lines are the exact N-body while the solid lines are SecuLab ibtegration.
-The results will fit a little better little better if we turn on the effective single averaging correction (more on that later!)
+The dashed lines are the exact N-body while the solid lines are SecuLab integration.
+The results will fit a little better if we turn on the effective single averaging correction (more on that later!)

 .. code:: python
 	single_averaging_flag = True;